-The attorneys at Raza & Jones, LLC provide experienced and detail-oriented legal representation for divorces and legal separations in St. Louis, MO.
+The attorneys at Raza & Jones, LLC provide experienced and detail-oriented legal representation for divorce and legal separations in St. Louis, MO.

 In Missouri, spouses have a few different options when it comes to bringing an end to their marriage.
 If your marriage is irretrievably broken, you can file for a divorce.
-If your marriage is over but you are unable to file for divorce (e.g., for religious reasons), a legal separation allows you to remain legally married while living separate lives.
-Under certain circumstances, seeking an annulment is an option as well.
+If you believe your marriage is not over and desire to remain legally married while living separate lives, a legal separation is another option.
+Under certain circumstances, seeking an annulment may be the best course of action.

 How do you choose the path that is best for you?